Best Bookstores in Melbourne: 27 Spots Where You Can Find Your Next Page-Turner

 234 Collins Street, Melbourne

-Whether you're a sci-fi fanatic or on the hunt for your next coffee table book, you're guaranteed to find your next page-turner with our picks of the best bookstores in Melbourne.
-Looking for a quiet corner to read?
-The city is filled with great spots to bury your head in a good book.
-From picnics in the park to coffee and cosy bars - you name it, we've got it.
+Whether you’re a sci-fi fanatic or searching for your next coffee table book, you’re sure to find your perfect page-turner with our picks of the best bookstores in Melbourne.
+If you’re after a quiet corner to read, the city offers plenty of spots to get lost in a good book.
+From picnics in the park to coffee shops and cosy bars, you name it—Melbourne’s got it all.